A guided residual search for nonlinear state-space identification: Abstract

-Parameter estimation of nonlinear state-space models from input-output data typically requires solving a highly non-convex optimization problem prone to slow convergence and suboptimal solutions.
+Identifying the parameters of nonlinear state-space models from input-output data typically requires solving a highly non-convex optimization problem, which is prone to slow convergence and suboptimal local solutions.
 This work improves the reliability and efficiency of the estimation process by decomposing the overall optimization problem into a sequence of tractable subproblems.
-Based on an initial linear model, nonlinear residual dynamics are first estimated via a guided residual search and subsequently refined using multiple-shooting optimization.
-Experimental results on two benchmarks demonstrate competitive performance relative to state-of-the-art black-box methods and improved convergence compared to naive initialization.
+Starting from a linear baseline model, nonlinear residual dynamics are first estimated using a \ac{grs} and subsequently refined through multiple-shooting optimization.
+Experiments on two benchmarks show competitive performance with state-of-the-art black-box methods and improved convergence over naive initialization.

-\section{INTRODUCTION}

-Identifying nonlinear dynamical systems from experimental input-output data is challenging because it requires both model structure selection and parameter estimation.
-These aspects are strongly coupled, as a carefully chosen structured representation can greatly facilitate parameter estimation.
+\section{Introduction}

-State-space models provide a natural framework for this task, as they closely reflect the underlying physics while allowing structural constraints to be imposed.
-Among state-space formulations, the \ac{nllfr} framework offers a principled decomposition in which dominant linear dynamics are separated from localized nonlinearities through a feedback interconnection between a \ac{lti} system and a static nonlinearity, as illustrated in Fig.~\ref{fig:model_structure}.
-This formulation captures a wide range of nonlinear phenomena while retaining sufficient structure for efficient parameter estimation.
+State-space models offer a flexible framework for nonlinear system identification, as they closely reflect the dynamical structure of physical systems while allowing structural constraints to be imposed.
+A particularly structured formulation is the \ac{nllfr}, which separates dominant linear dynamics from localized nonlinearities through a feedback interconnection between a \ac{lti} system and a static nonlinearity, as illustrated in Fig.~\ref{fig:model_structure}.
+This formulation captures a wide range of nonlinear phenomena while retaining exploitable structure for efficient parameter estimation.

-In this work, the focus is on estimating simulation models.
-This typically requires solving a highly nonlinear and non-convex optimization problem in the model parameters, which is prone to poor local minima and sensitive to initialization.
-Recursive simulation further introduces vanishing and exploding gradient effects, increasing computational cost.
-These challenges become more pronounced with longer horizons and more complex models, underscoring the need for robust and efficient optimization strategies.
+The focus of this work is on estimating \ac{nllfr} \emph{simulation} models from experimental input-output data, a task that typically requires solving a computationally demanding, highly nonlinear, and non-convex parameter optimization problem, which is sensitive to initialization and prone to poor local minima.
+These recursion-induced challenges intensify for longer horizons and more complex models, underscoring the need for robust and efficient optimization strategies.